CERCLA was created to improve upon the environmental clean up of dangerous chemical spills, and later augmented by SARA/EPCRA.

 SARA was instituted in 1986.
 Title III of SARA is commonly known as EPCRA – the Emergency Planning and Community Right to Know Act.

 Let’s take a look at the SARA Title III fact sheet and SARA Title III reporting.
-SARA sections 302 to SARA 304 outline emergency planning and emergency release notifications under SARA reporting.
+SARA sections 302 to SARA 304 outlines emergency planning and emergency release notifications under SARA reporting.
 SARA 313 further clarifies the Toxic Chemical Release Inventory, also known as TRI.
 CERCLA came before SARA to outline responsibilities regarding chemical spills and clean ups, but EPCRA is far more robust, and includes requirements that citizens and government agencies be notified of a chemical release.

 Companies need to be aware of their SARA reporting requirements and need to act swiftly if they are required to report.